Woman dead following domestic dispute in Center Point

 Just after 3:30 Monday afternoon, sheriff’s deputies responded to a report of a woman being assaulted in an apartment in the 1800 block of Center Brook Lane in Center Point.

-According to police, deputies arrived and found a 36-year-old woman unresponsive on a bed in the apartment.
+According to police, deputies arrived and found Janet Renae Shaw, a 36-year-old woman, unresponsive on a bed in the apartment.
 She was later pronounced dead on the scene.
-The name of the victim is currently being withheld pending notification of family.

 A 46-year-old male has been identified as a suspect, and was taken into custody without incident.
 He is being questioned.